JesusColinV/Guides/github/Readme.md

     * A merge is a commit and needs a message
     * git log is updated with the content of the head of the last branch

+Conflict resolution
+* It is caused when both branches modify the same lines
+* In your file, it's duplicated the line, remove the syntax and select the one you want or use the visual studio code function to graphically accept your change between the branches.
+Discuss with the author of the line about the best branch to save.

 ### Reminder
 * HEAD is the head of the workflow, you must continue the flow from the head, to solve the head error you only have to checkout on HEAD
 * The exception of this error is the creation of a new branch, which will have a new header